About

 Audit Committees

 1. Composition.
-The Audit Committee shall be composed of the Second Vice Chair and four association members in good standing, no one of whom shall be an employee of the association.
+The Audit Committee shall be composed of the Second Vice Chair and four (4) Association members in good standing, none of whom shall be an employee of the Association.

 3. The Ethics Committee shall prosecute any removal action against an elected Officer pursuant to Bylaws Article III, § 10(b).